 "Don't be afraid," Her voice ghosted over my mind, healing the memories of destruction and blood, "You need to wake up now."

 "But I want to stay with you!"

 "Wake up, angel."

 Someone was prodding my shoulder.
 My eyes snapped open to lock with icy blue ones set in a pale face, and for a moment I was still in my dream.
 And then I noticed the glasses and the cheekbones sharp enough to cut diamond, and recoiled immediately.

 "If you wanted to sleep in my bed, all you had to do was ask," Crane remarked dryly, stepping away from the cot I was lying on and handing me a cup of water.
 I blushed furiously and accepted it, too thirsty to refuse even as I wondered at his motives.
 This felt like an oddly civil way to behave after how our last meeting had ended, and nope I'm not going down that road any further – And now I couldn't get my stupid blush to go away.
 Fantastic.

 "In your dreams, Doc.
 I had a few Goons I couldn't shake on my tail.
 Not my fault you didn't fix the window."
 A sudden thought occurred to me.
 "What time is it?"

 He didn't glance at his watch, instead keeping that unnerving gaze on me.
 "Six in the evening."

 I swore and sprang from the bed, prepared to sprint back to my base because my lieutenants would be frantic, only to gasp at the agony in my limbs and sink back down again.
-Crane watched me with something like amusement on his lips.
+Crane watched me with something like amusement.
 "You've overtaxed your body.
 Again.
 It's amazing you've managed to survive this long."